ICSE 2025

 Goals

 We are looking for insightful and thought-provoking papers that address the various roles of software engineering in society.
 We are especially interested in papers addressing issues around connecting different communities such as scientific communities, industry, academia, disciplines across academia, sub-disciplines across software engineering, under-represented communities, and communities across countries and continents at large.
-We seek contributions that highlight how software engineering can address the opportunities and challenges posed by the rapidly accelerating pace of technological advances that are impacting the economic, political, environmental, social, and technical aspects of society.
+We seek contributions that highlight how software engineering can help with the opportunities and challenges posed by the rapidly accelerating pace of technological advances, including data-driven technologies and LLMs, that are impacting the economic, political, environmental, social, and technical aspects of society.

 We would also like to discuss emerging trends in the development of software that is part of larger systems and whose development is tackled within the specific areas listed below.
 The goal is to investigate the reasons for these trends, to analyze possible novel contributions from the software engineering community, and to identify novel research challenges that these areas pose to software engineering methods and practices.